RapidField/solid-instruments/.github/ISSUE_TEMPLATE/DEFECT_REPORT.md

 ## Overview

-> :pencil2: **MODIFY.** Replace the text in this section with a clear, concise description of the problem.
-Place reference details and media in the "additional information" section, as needed.
+> **:pencil2: MODIFY.** Replace the text in this section with a clear, concise description of the problem.
+Place reference details and media in the **Additional information** section, as needed.
+Delete this line.

 Replace this with a summary of the problem.